Why Am I Always Tight? Stress, Muscle Tightness and What Actually Helps

 A more tailored approach

-At SOMA Therapy, sessions are guided by assessment and tailored to what your body needs on the day.
+At SOMA Therapy, sessions are guided by an assessment and tailored to your body's needs on the day.

 Whether the focus is performance, recovery, or regulation, the aim is the same: